KR3915/BlackJack/README.md

-SIMPLE COMMAND LINE BLACKJACK
 you start with 1000 currency
 each round you place a bet
 when asked to place a bet you can input r for rules or x to close the game
 RULES: